smckissock/fec/README.md

 ### Import
 - Setup database, initial tables, and environment variables with this [sql script](./import/setup_db.sql)
-- The tables match the source data, with additions of timestamps, source filenames, and source row numbers.
-Another column for the 2 year election cycle is also added because it is required by the build dimensional tables.
+- The tables match the source data, with additional columns for timestamp, source filename, and source row number.
+Another column for the 2 year election cycle is also required to build dimensional tables.

 | Heading from [FEC Website](https://www.fec.gov/data/browse-data/?tab=bulk-data) | Snowflake Table | Description | Records (2000-2026) |